akkartik/mu/baremetal/README.md

 they are extremely parsimonious in the hardware they assume:

   0. Lots (more than 640KB/1MB[1]) of RAM
   1. Pure-graphics video mode (1280x1024 pixels) in 256-color mode.
-  2. Keyboard
+At 8x8
+     pixels per grapheme, this will give us 160x128 graphemes.
+But it's still an open question if it's reasonably widely supported by modern hardware.
+     If it isn't, I'll downsize.
+  2. Keyboard.
+Just a partial US keyboard for now.

 That's it:
   * No wifi, no networking
   * No multitouch, no touchscreen, no mouse
-  * No graphics acceleration, no graphics
+  * No graphics acceleration
   * No virtual memory, no memory reclamation

 Just your processor, gigabytes of RAM[1], a moderately-sized monitor and a keyboard.
+(The mouse should also be easy to provide.)

+We can't yet read from or write to disk, except for the initial load of the program.
+Enabling access to lots of RAM gives up access to BIOS helpers for the disk.

-These programs don't convert to ELF, and there's also currently no code/data segment separation.
-Just labels and bytes.
+These programs don't convert to formats like ELF that can load on other operating systems.
+There's also currently no code/data segment separation, just labels and bytes.
+I promise not to write self-modifying code.
+Security and sandboxing is still an open question.

 Most programs here assume `main` starts at address 0x8800 (3KB or 6 disk sectors past the BIOS entrypoint).
 See baremetal/boot.hex for details.